-Each Fund may invest in preferred stocks, including convertible and non-convertible preferred and preference stocks that are senior to common stock.
+Each Fund may invest in exchange-listed preferred stocks.
+Preferred stocks include convertible and non-convertible preferred and preference stocks that are senior to common stock.
 Preferred stocks are equity securities that are senior to common stock with respect to the right to receive dividends and a fixed share of the proceeds resulting from the issuer's liquidation.
 Some preferred stocks also entitle their holders to receive additional liquidation proceeds on the same basis as holders of the issuer's common stock, and thus represent an ownership interest in the issuer.
 Depending on the features of the particular security, holders of preferred stock may bear the risks disclosed in the Prospectus or this SAI regarding equity or fixed income securities.